Vatla Airfield

 Vatla Airfield (Vatla lennuväli; or Vatla Highway Strip) was an airfield in Vatla, Lääne County, Estonia.
 The airfield was a backup airfield for Soviet Air Force.
+The airfield belonged to the military command of the Soviet Baltic Fleet Aviation forces, rather than the general Soviet Air Force.

 The airfield's length was 2500 m and it was covered with concrete/asphalt.